Speed, technology have reduced mortality among U.S. troops

 Former patients won’t argue, especially the soldier who arrived with a piece of shrapnel lodged behind his heart, one of the hardest places to operate.

-“This would be a fatal case in most hospitals in the United States.
-This would be a fatal injury almost anywhere else,” Turner said.
+“This would be a fatal case in most hospitals in the

 “But they got the shrapnel out.
 And the soldier went home.”